-Data protection is an important legal compliance issue for St Mary's School ('the School').
-During the course of the School's activities it collects, stores and processes personal and sensitive data about staff, pupils (including EYFS), their parents, volunteers, its contractors and other third parties (in a manner more fully detailed in the School's Privacy Notice).
+Data protection is an important legal compliance issue for St Mary's School, Cambridge ('the School').
+During the course of the School's activities it collects, stores and processes personal data (sometimes sensitive in nature) about staff, pupils (including EYFS), their parents, volunteers, its contractors and other third parties (in a manner more fully detailed in the School's Privacy Notice).
 The School, as "data controller", is liable for the actions of its staff and governors in how they handle data.
 It is therefore an area where all staff have a part to play in ensuring we comply with and are mindful of our legal obligations, whether that personal data handling is sensitive or routine.

-General Data Protection Regulation (GDPR) was implemented in 2018.
-GDPR is an EU Regulation that is directly effective in the UK and a new Data Protection Act 2018 (DPA 2018) was also passed to deal with certain issues left for national law.
+The law changed on 25 May 2018 with the implementation of the General Data Protection Regulation (GDPR) - an EU Regulation that is directly effective in the UK and a new Data Protection Act 2018 (DPA 2018) was also passed to deal with certain issues left for national law.
 The DPA 2018 included specific provisions of relevance to independent schools: in particular, in the context of our safeguarding obligations, and regarding the right of access to personal data.